Benefits for Students

 Earn NAFTrack Certification, a credential which gives students preferential treatment in the hiring process and higher starting salaries for dozens of companies, including Xerox, Cisco, AT&T, Verizon, JP Morgan, Moody’s, and Hewlett Packard.

 The IT Academy and IB Career Program together have the following course requirements:

 - Students must pass all their classes necessary for graduation.
 Students will take IB level math, science, english, history, and foreign language.

-- In place of their elective classes, students will take classes on either the hardware/software certification track, or the programming track:
+- In place of their elective classes, students will take classes in a combination of hardware/ network engineering, digital media, or programming.

 - Personal and Professional Skills (PPS): A two-year course teaching students specific skills for workplace and college readiness, such as professional etiquette, writing, self-management, financial literacy, resume-writing, and interview skills

 - Reflective Project: An extended writing project about an ethical dilemma in IT.
 Students work on this over the course of both years in their PPS class and at home.

 - Service Learning: Service work to the broader community, related to IT content if possible.
 Students plan their service work in PPS and engage in service in and out of school hours.